How to shoot silverware, a studio photography bi-weekly assignment.

 Thank you Nikolas-Adam Manaios,Curtis Hustace, Mikael Magnusson, Pawel Pie, Barry MacKenzie and Ina G for contributing your image for this assignment.
 As usual, you did a very creative and inspiring job.
 I enjoyed reviewing your shots.

 The lighting setup from these shots as well as discussions and shooting specs are here: Weekly Assignment forum.

-As usual, it is a good idea to check google images to see how people shoot the subject: Silverware.
+As usual, it is a good idea to check google images to see how people photograph the subject: Silverware.

 Live demo breakdown: